Exporting an Object in Modules via Closures in JavaScript

 })();

-You can also go the other way.
-We will write functions to the object immediately when describing the function, like this:
+Another approach is also possible.
+We can assign the functions to the object immediately when declaring them, like this:

 ;(function() {